jaerrib/image2sound/README.md

 >
 > You can specify arguments as overrides in conjunction with "Reveal" mode.
 For example, if you want to make sure that the key is D-Major, but you want the other parameters to be derived from the image, run `python3 main.py -key D-Major --reveal`

+### Experiemental new conversion method

+Adding `--method2` will utilize an experimental new conversion method that limits the left and right channels to specific frequency ranges, simulating "left-hand" and "right-hand" keyboar dparts

 ### Examples

 Example 1: